Exclusive: Trump weighs authorizing U.S. troops to medically screen migrants

 On Monday, Reuters reported that Trump was likely to give U.S. troops authority to protect immigration agents stationed along the U.S. border with Mexico if they come under threat from migrants seeking to cross into the United States.

-Reporting by Idrees Ali and Phil Stewart; Editing by Peter Cooney and Bill Berkrot
+Reporting by Idrees Ali and Phil Stewart; Editing by Peter Cooney, Bill Berkrot and Lisa Shumaker